Introduction

 Conclusion

-Slang definitely, perhaps a linguistic puzzle of several layers.
-It is the fusion of tone, conciseness, and cultural slang with the grid-like logic.
-Not only will knowing these patterns make it easier to fill in a square, but it should also give you an insight into what goes through the mind of the person that makes them.
+Definitely, perhaps a linguistic conundrum of multiple layers.
+It is the combination of the tone, brevity, and cultural jargon with the grid-like logic.
+It will not only be easier to fill in a square, as you know these patterns, but it should also provide you with an insight into what goes through the mind of the person that produces them.

 Visit the rest of the site for more interesting and useful articles.